Leibniz-IWT/Surface-tension_Oscillating-droplets/README.md

 ![image](https://user-images.githubusercontent.com/131758702/234266153-8cd7e4f7-e580-4ed9-aa87-6066be918502.png)

-Initiating the computation can be achieved by selecting the "Compute" option located under the "Study" node.
-In this case the study took about 5  hours, depending on the computational power of the used device.
+Initiating the computation can be achieved by selecting *Compute*  located under the *Study* node.
+In this case the study took about 85  hours based on the computational power of the used device (12-core Intel Xeon with 256 GB RAM).

 ![image](https://user-images.githubusercontent.com/131758702/234266655-bb6c6539-cf3a-45a5-bc14-e05074034d72.png)

 The values of interest (surface area, volume etc.) can be found under *Derived values

 ![image](https://user-images.githubusercontent.com/131758702/234267655-21954c88-b7b1-4a4b-b4f1-8899b413df30.png)

+Please do not hesitate to contact me if further clarification or assistance is needed!